MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-assess.md

 ### Content Explorer

-An important tool that for determining the occurrence of sensitive information in your environment is the new [Content Explorer](../compliance/data-classification-content-explorer.md) in the Microsoft 365 Compliance admin center.
-It's an automated tool for initial as well as ongoing scanning of your entire Microsoft 365 subscription for the occurrence of SITs and presents the results in the Content Explorer tool.
+An important tool that for determining the occurrence of sensitive items in your environment is the new [Content Explorer](../compliance/data-classification-content-explorer.md) in the Microsoft 365 Compliance admin center.
+It's an automated tool for initial as well as ongoing scanning of your entire Microsoft 365 subscription for the occurrence of sensitive information types and presents the results in the Content Explorer tool.

-The new Content Explorer tool allows you to quickly identify the locations of sensitive information in your environment, using either OOTB SITs or custom ones.
-This may involve establishing a process and assigned responsibility to regularly investigate the presence and location of sensitive information.
+The new Content Explorer tool allows you to quickly identify the locations of sensitive items in your environment, using either built-in sensitive information types or custom ones.
+This may involve establishing a process and assigned responsibility to regularly investigate the presence and location of sensitive items.

-Along with the other steps highlighted in this article, this provides a starting point for identifying your overall risk exposure, readiness, and location of sensitive information to protect through planned Microsoft 365 configuration and monitoring, which are described in more detail in subsequent articles.
+Along with the other steps highlighted in this article, this provides a starting point for identifying your overall risk exposure, readiness, and location of sensitive items to protect through planned Microsoft 365 configuration and monitoring, which are described in more detail in subsequent articles.

 ### Other methods to identify personal data in your environment